 Visit her website at emswritecraft.com

 Clan Donald Canada.
-This past year the AGM was in Cornwall, Sep.
+In 2011 the AGM was in Cornwall, Sep.
 9/10, 2011.
 Guest Speaker was myself talking

 mainly about the pursuit of genealogy info, applied to my interest in Glengarry County.

 The 2012 Glengarry Highland Games were held August 3rd & 4th, 2012 in Maxville, Glengarry County, Ontario, Canada.

 This year the featured clan was Clan Donald.
 August 4th I was invited to speak and my topic was Ional and its relevance to Clan Donald and Glengarry County. - See my IONA webpage

 If you are interested in Macdonalds - Clan Donald, visit their updated website at www.clandonaldcanada.ca

 Happy 200th Birthday December 12, 2012 to John Sandfield Macdonald, Premier of the United Canada's and 1st Premier of Ontario.
 See the pages dedicated to his life and accomplishments.